Learning to fly is done in accordance with a training syllabus resulting in the award of a National Private Pilots Licence (NPPL)

 Human Performance and Limitations

 If that looks daunting, don’t panic!
 Rest assured, none of the exams is especially difficult and the format is multiple choice.
-Some study in your own time will be required – BUT- unlike the school environment where often it feels you’re learning something to no real purpose, everything you study has a practical application on your journey towards becoming a pilot.
+Some study in your own time will be required – BUT – unlike the school environment where often it can sometimes feel you’re learning something to no real purpose, everything you study has a practical application on your journey towards becoming a pilot.